 - Health Care Power of Attorney – This document allows you to appoint one or more agents to make medical decisions for you when you can no longer communicate your wishes for yourself.
 This document can keep your family out of court, as well.

 - HIPAA Medical Release Form – Many families don’t have this simple document, and it is required by Federal law for medical care providers (Hospitals, Doctors, etc.) to share your confidential medical information with anyone, including your family and appointed agents.

 - Trusts, both Revocable and Irrevocable – Trusts can play an important role in getting you financial support for the care you will need, as well protect your home and other assets at the same time.

 Importantly, you need to see an experienced elder law attorney as soon as possible.
 In terms of the financial crisis for a spouse or family created by Alzheimer’s or Dementia, this disease is can be devastating.
-The right attorney can help you through this financial crisis by helping you apply for & receive government assistance, avoid spousal impoverishment, & protect your assets.
+The right attorney can help you through this financial crisis by helping you apply for and receive government assistance, avoid spousal impoverishment, and protect your assets.
 Contact W.G.
 Alexander & Associates today to learn more.